NeuRoNeLab/neurone-lab-website/_members/francesco-bardozzo.md

 ### Background
 - BSc in Biotechnology
 - BSc in Computer Science
-- MSc in Computer Science (Machine Learning specialization)
+- MSc in Machine Learning
 - PhD in Artificial Intelligence

 ### Short Bio